feathersjs/docs/migrating.md

 Also see [/feathers/issues/608](https://github.com/feathersjs/feathers/issues/608).

+## A new Socket message format

+The websocket messaging format has been updated to support proper error messages when trying to call a non-existing service or method (instead of just timing out).
+Using the new `@feathersjs/socketio-client` and `@feathersjs/primus-client` will automatically use that format.
+You can find the details in the [Socket.io client](api/client/socketio.md) and [Primus client](./api/client/primus.md) documentation.

+> __Note:__ The old message format is still supported so the clients do not have to be updated at the same time.

 ## Deprecations and other API changes

 - Callbacks are no longer supported in Feathers service methods.
 All service methods always return a Promise.
 Custom services must return a Promise or use `async/await`.